Accuse and hang, we won’t be frightened: Zardari

 Bilawal added that Zardari had appeared before the JIT but his version wasn’t made the part of the report which was only done to mislead the nation and court.
 He asserted that he would respond to the political assaults on his party in the political arena and would also move court.

-About the PPP strategy regarding a change in the Senate and its chairman’s election, he said Zardari was the only politician who was capable of uniting the political forces.
+About the PPP strategy regarding change in the Senate and its chairman election, he said Zardari was the only politician who was capable of uniting the political forces.
 He said he was the first elected civilian president who completed his term despite the fact that his party lacked majority.

-Meanwhile, film actor Moammer Rana called on PPP chairman at the Bilawal House Lahore Sunday and announced joining the party.
-While welcoming him to the party’s fold, he said the film industry was in crisis and it should be granted the status of a full-fledged industry.
+On the other hand, film actor Moammer Rana called on PPP chairman at the Bilawal House Lahore Sunday and announced joining the party.
+While welcoming him to the party fold, he said the film industry was in crisis and it should be granted status of a full-fledged industry.

 SUKKUR: Former president and PPP Co-chairman Asif Ali Zardari said Sunday he is ready to face all the fake cases against him and strongly criticised Prime Minister Imran Khan, suggesting him to do what he was good at doing.